The Best Cat Exercise Wheels – 7 Great Options

-A reader posted about their cat exercise wheel on our Facebook page and how much her cats (well, two out of three) enjoyed using it.
-I spoke to her about her cat exercise running wheel, which she said she’d bought because her cats love to chase, and she hates seeing them bored.
+A reader posted about their cat’s cat exercise wheel on our Facebook page and how much her cats (well, two out of three) enjoyed using it.
+I spoke to her about her cat wheel, which she said she’d bought because her cats love to chase, and she hates seeing them bored.
 It seemed like an ideal way to get indoor cat exercise.

 Why Buy a Running Wheel?

-DIY Cat Exercise Wheel Options
+DIY Cat Exercise Wheel Indoor Options

-Firstly, you’ll need to choose whether you have an open wheel or one with a closed side.
+First, you’ll need to choose whether you have an open wheel or one with a closed side.
 A closed side will be easier to make since you can use the center of the wheel as an axis for it to spin on.
 For an open wheel, you’ll need to build a base with castors to allow the wheel to spin in place.

-Then, you’ll need to add a surface for your cat to run on.
+The next step is you’ll need to add a surface for your cat to run on.
 Carpet off-cuts can be helpful here, but anything that provides grip will be fine.

 I’ve kept these steps basic because it’s an extensive project to make your cat wheel, and it’s not for everyone.

-Choose a Fast Cat Exercise Wheel
+Choose a Fast Cat Exercise Wheel Toy

 Most cat wheels are relatively fast turning because your cat can run at a good pace.
 Therefore, you must pick one that will keep up with them.
 Otherwise, your cat will outrun it and end up falling off it all the time.
 It’s also going to keep them from being entertained.